 Bit 3: Enable 32kHz Output (EN32kHz).
 This bit indicates the status of the 32kHz pin.
 When set to logic 1, the 32kHz pin is enabled and outputs a 32.768kHz square-wave signal.
-When set to logic 0, the 32kHz pin goes to a high-impedance state.
-The initial power-up state of this bit is logic 1, and a 32.768kHz square-wave signal appears at the 32kHz pin after a power source is applied to the DS3231 (if the oscillator is running).
+When set to logic 0, the 32kHz pin goes low.
+The initial power-up state of this bit is logic 1, and a 32.768kHz square-wave signal appears at the 32kHz pin after a power source is applied to the DS3232 (if the oscillator is running).

 Bit 2: Busy (BSY).
 This bit indicates the device is busy executing TCXO functions.
-It goes to logic 1 when the conversion signal to the temperature sensor is asserted and then is cleared when the device is in the 1-minute idle state.
+It goes to logic 1 when the conversion signal to the temperature sensor is asserted and then is cleared when the conversion is complete.

 Bit 1: Alarm 2 Flag (A2F).
 A logic 1 in the alarm 2 flag bit indicates that the time matched the alarm 2 registers.
-If the A2|E bit is logic 1 and the INTCN bit is set to logic 1, the INT/SQW pin is also asserted.
+If the A2IE bit is logic 1 and the INTCN bit is set to logic 1, the INT/SQW pin is also asserted.
 A2F is cleared when written to logic 0.
 This bit can only be written to logic 0.
 Attempting to write to logic 1 leaves the value unchanged.

 Bit 0: Alarm 1 Flag (A1F).
 A logic 1 in the alarm 1 flag bit indicates that the time matched the alarm 1 registers.
-If the A1IE bit is logic 1 and the INTCN bit is set to logic 1, the $\overline{\text{INT}}/\text{SQW}$ pin is also asserted.
+If the A1IE bit is logic 1 and the INTCN bit is set to logic 1, the INT/SQW pin is also asserted.
 A1F is cleared when written to logic 0.
 This bit can only be written to logic 0.
 Attempting to write to logic 1 leaves the value unchanged.